ridgekuhn/vimrc/README.md

     ```shell
     $ ~/.vim/.post-install.sh
     ```
+5. Install Node and Yarn (for Conquer of Completion)

-5. (Optional) Set the background color of your terminal to `#002b36` for Solarized compatibility.
+6. (Optional) Set the background color of your terminal to `#002b36` for Solarized compatibility.
         MacOS users, try the [included Terminal Profile](https://github.com/ridgekuhn/vimrc/blob/master/HomebrewBlue.terminal).

+&nbsp;

+---

 # Key Binding Cheatsheet